Gnefil/Blog-Singularity/source/_posts/Automated-Deployment-to-AWS-through-Github-Actions.md

 Later, the SSH key must be stored in a folder with file name *~/.ssh/id_rsa*. `chmod` changes the mode to read-only, which makes sense as we don't want to modify the SSH key in any of the cases.

 Also, you might have noticed that it is really unsafe to store SSH keys or other sensible pieces of information explicitly there in the code.
 Therefore, Github provides a helpful function called **Environment Secrets**.
-It is in the `Settings` tab in the Github repo, `Security`, and then `Actions`.
+It is in the `Settings` tab in the Github repo, `Security`, and then `Secrets and Variables` - `Actions`.

 ![Environment Secrets](images/illustrations/auto_deploy.env_secrets.png)